 Can I move my VM to a different availability zone?

-You cannot directly change the availability zone the VM lives in.
+You cannot directly change the availability zone where the VM is hosted.
 However, you can create a copy of the VM in the availability zone you need.

 Can I move my VM to a different folder?

 You cannot directly change the folder that the VM belongs to.
 However, you can create a copy of the VM in the appropriate folder.

 If I accidentally delete my VM, can I restore it?

 No, you can't.
 Deleting a VM is an irreversible operation.